ujjwalr27/Mantlescope-AI-on-chain-analytics/README.md

 ### On-chain
 - **`triggerAnalysis(wallet)`** payable — anyone can pay 0.001 MNT to request an AI analysis on-chain
+- **Trustless fulfillment** — `/api/cron/fulfill` reads `AnalysisRequested` logs directly from chain and fulfills them via the oracle, with **no frontend required**.
+The request and the fulfillment are both on-chain and auditable.
 - **`writeWalletInsight(...)`** oracle-only — the AI result is committed on-chain and any contract can read it via `getWalletInsight(address)`
 - **Live Oracle Activity Log** at `/oracle` — auto-refreshes every 5s

+### Insight quality
+- **On-chain entity labeling** — counterparties are resolved to known entities (L2 bridge, Lendle/Aurelius pools, token contracts, system predeploys), so AI reasoning cites real protocols instead of raw hex — surfaced as chips on the Profiler
+- **Transparent MantleScope Score** — every wallet's composite score expands to a per-signal breakdown (6 weighted components), so the number is auditable, not a black box

 ---